 The purpose of the Accessibility Conformance Testing (ACT) effort is to establish and document rules for testing the conformance of web content to accessibility standards, such as Web Content Accessibility Guidelines (WCAG).
-These test rules include automated, semi-automated, and manual testing procedures.
+These test rules address automated, semi-automated, and manual testing.
 ACT makes accessibility testing more transparent, and thus reduces confusion caused by different interpretations of accessibility guidelines.

 Who ACT is for

-The primary audience of Accessibility Conformance Testing (ACT) Rules Format is developers of accessibility evaluation tools.
-They implement rules into their products.
-ACT serves as documentation and requirements for these tools.
+The primary audience of Accessibility Conformance Testing (ACT) is developers of accessibility evaluation methodologies and tools.
+They implement ACT Rules into their products and services.
+ACT serves as documentation and requirements.

 A secondary audience is accessibility experts.
-They often assist in setting an organization’s accessibility policy, and it is important for them to know what the rules do and ab able to write rule.
+They often assist in setting an organization’s accessibility policy, and it is important for them to know what ACT Rules do, and how they relate to their own requirements.

 Who ACT is not for: Users of accessibility tools (web developers, content authors, QA testers, etc.) are not expected to read ACT.
 These audiences will use products and services that implement ACT Rules.